Linuxander/ntfy_aws_deployment_iac/README.md

 1. Clone this repo and `cd` into it
 1. Deploy by running `terraform init` and then `terraform apply` commands
 1. Configure NTFY app on your phone using the IP provided in the output above
-1. Run commands in your terminal with NTFY commands to get notifications on your phone
+1. Run commands in your terminal with NTFY commands to get success and/or failure notifications on your phone

 # Steps